 Connor Adams, PsyD | she/they

-In addition to running my group private practice, I am also a Clinical Assistant Professor at Stanford University.
+In addition to running my group private practice, I am also a Clinical Associate Professor at Stanford University.
 I have worked across various levels of care, providing clinical services in hospital-based outpatient settings, intensive outpatient programs (IOP), partial hospitalization programs (PHP), and psychiatric inpatient settings.
-This experience has allowed me to help individuals with a broad range of symptoms and experiences.
+This breadth of experience informs my ability to support individuals with complex and varied mental health needs.

 Education